15 Best Live Streaming Encoder Software + Hardware Solutions

 vMix offers professional broadcasters live video production, encoding, and streaming software solutions.

-vMix is another amazing 4K live streaming encoder.
+vMix is another 4K live streaming encoder.
 This Windows-specific live video streaming encoder software has all the tools that broadcasters need to support their streaming setup.

 Key Features: